openhab/website/blog/2020-12-21-openhab-3-0-release.md

 ### Outposts

 With the new [openHAB Remote Binding](https://www.openhab.org/addons/bindings/remoteopenhab/) it is now very easy to create distributed setups.
-While in the past many users set up an MQTT broker and integrated multiple openHAB instances using the MQTT binding, openHAB 3 is now capable of discovering other instances in the local network and automatically read its items and things through the REST API.
+While in the past many users set up an MQTT broker and integrated multiple openHAB instances using the MQTT binding, openHAB 3 is now capable of discovering other instances on the local network and automatically read its items and things through the REST API.

 Such a setup then consists out of a central openHAB instance and several openHAB outposts.
 This makes sense, if certain devices need physical vicinity, e.g. because they are connected through a serial interface or because their wireless range is not sufficient to reach the central instance like it can be the case for Bluetooth sensors.